hyperledger-archives/composer/packages/composer-website/jekylldocs/introduction/participantsandidentities.md

 for example a regulatory body, or a participant in the same organization who has been trusted to manage participants/identities in that organization.

-In the IBM Blockchain Framework, the structure of a participant is modelled in a model file.
+In {{site.data.conrefs.composer_full}}, the structure of a participant is modelled in a model file.
 This structure may include various information about the participant, for example the participants name, address, e-mail address, date of birth, etc.
 New instances of that modelled participant can then be created and stored in a participant registry.

-The IBM Blockchain Framework uses Hyperledger Fabric enrollment certificates as identity documents.
+{{site.data.conrefs.composer_full}} uses Hyperledger Fabric enrollment certificates as identity documents.
 APIs and command line applications are provided to issue and revoke enrollment certificates to participants that are stored in a participant registry.
 When transactions are submitted using those enrollment certificates, the